manureta/suite/docs/usermanual/source/processing/processes/raster/rangelookup.rst

      - :ref:`GridCoverage2D <processing.processes.formats.rasterin>`
      - Required
    * - ``band``
      - Band from which to take values.
 This index is zero-based.
-Default is zero (first band).
+Default is 0 (first band).
      - Integer
      - Optional
    * - ``ranges``